litespeedtech/lscache_wp/readme.txt

 * **3rd** Added Autoptimize back to compatibility list.

 = 5.0.0.1 - Jul 26 2022 =
-* 🔥🐞**Cloud** Fixed an issue with the cloud request timestamp update which causes a usage sync failure.
-(Great thanks to Kevin)
+* 🔥🐞**Cloud** Fixed an issue with the cloud request timestamp update which causes a usage sync failure. (great thanks to Kevin)

 = 5.0 - Jul 25 2022 =
 * 🌱**VPI** Added Viewport Images feature to LiteSpeed Options metabox on Post Edit page.